1. What would Gateway do?

 No one knows.
-In 2014, Amtrak engineers gave it a life expectancy of about 20 years, but officials warn that it could become unusable far sooner than that.
-To rehabilitate it, planners would need to close each tube for about two years, one at a time.
-Relying on one tube to provide two-way service would mean reducing peak service by 75%.
-The governors of New York and New Jersey say the loss could be catastrophic not just to the local and regional economy but would have a national impact, given the tunnel’s potential to be a chokepoint in a rail network serving an area that produces 20% of the nation’s GDP.
+In 2014, Joseph Boardman, Amtrak’s then-chief executive officer, gave it about 20 years, but officials warn that it could become unusable far sooner.
+The rehabilitation alone calls for each tube to close for two years, one at a time.
+That would cut peak service by 75%.
+The governors of New York and New Jersey say a total tunnel shutdown would lead to a regional economic catastrophe and upend the Northeast Corridor, an area that produces 20% of the nation’s gross domestic product.

 4. What would fixing this take?